FerretDB/FerretDB/CONTRIBUTING.md

 ## Cloning the Repository

-After forking FerretDB you can clone for best practices use the following instruction:
+After forking FerretDB you can clone the repository - for rgw best practices use the following instructions:

 ```sh
 $ git clone git@github.com:FerretDB/FerretDB.git